How Livity Calculates Your Fitness Age?

 2. Resting Heart Rate

-3. Vigorous Activity Frequency
+4. Vigorous Activity Frequency

 How often you engage in vigorous physical activity significantly impacts your fitness age.
-Our calculation considers the number of days per week you perform activities that substantially elevate your heart rate, aligning with WHO and ACSM exercise guidelines.
-Vigorous activity days are identified using Garmin-inspired detection algorithms that look for sustained periods of elevated heart rate and physical exertion patterns.
+Our calculation considers the number of days per week you perform sustained vigorous activities (continuous periods of 5+ minutes), aligning with WHO and ACSM exercise guidelines.
+Vigorous activity is identified when your heart rate reaches 70-85% of your maximum for sustained periods.

-4. Vigorous Activity Duration
+5. Vigorous Activity Duration

 How We Calculate Your Fitness Age